Expert Authority Guide

 Comparing durability, cost, and print quality for Indian stores.

 If you are starting a clothing brand in 2026, you've likely heard the debate: DTG or DTF?
 While DTG was the king of the 2010s, Direct to Film (DTF) has emerged as the clear winner in India for its versatility, durability, and cost-efficiency.
+Our DTF technology works exceptionally well on Combed Cotton and French Terry fabrics.

 The Head-to-Head Comparison